Podcasting: Frequently asked questions (FAQ)

 A podcatcher is an application that you can use to subscribe to podcasts.
 Podcatcher programs (e.g., iTunes) will automatically download podcasts as they are posted to the podcast provider's web site.
 A podcatcher is a special type of news aggregator that takes advantage of RSS feed subscription technology designed to retrieve newly available information and digital media files from source web sites automatically.Back to top

 What is a podcaster, and who makes podcasts?

-"Podcaster" is the term generally used to refer to the host, author and/or producer of a podcast.
-Podcasters can range from professional broadcasters and mass media representatives, to professors and instructors podcasting course materials and independent enthusiasts discussing the topics of their choice.
+"Podcaster" is the term generally used to refer to the host, author, and/or producer of a podcast.
+Examples of podcasters include professional broadcasters and mass media representatives, professors and instructors podcasting course materials, and independent enthusiasts discussing the topics of their choice.
 There is a broad spectrum of podcasters making podcasts today, all of whom have access to widespread online audiences.
 On the IU Podcast Portal, podcasters can submit content that will advance the university's mission of research and creative activity, teaching and learning, and civic engagement.
 Podcast quality can vary widely, and while professionalism can be an important factor to consider, a podcast doesn't necessarily need to meet the standards of, for example, a radio broadcast.Back to top

 What is the difference between a podcast and streaming media?

 A podcast is a file that is downloaded once in its entirety, and is therefore playable by the user at any time, without the need for an Internet connection.
 Streaming media, on the other hand, refers to a continuous transmission of data received by a user who is connected to the source of that data, more similar in nature to a television or radio broadcast.Back to top